 - Attendance is mandatory.

-- Bachelor's Degree and four (4) years' experience, preferably in biopharmaceutical manufacturing (GLP or GMP) or Quality Assurance; OR
+- Bachelor's Degree and four (4) years' experience in Quality Assurance or GMP Compliance role supporting pharmaceutical, biopharmaceutical or biotechnology products; OR

 - Experience with cell culture and purification processes